 If a withdrawn equivalent is held you may not need to complete a current unit in order to satisfy a qualification's completion rules.
 Clarification should always be sought from CII Customer Service.

-On the assumption you already hold the Certificate in Insurance and respective 40 credits, the Diploma comprises two core units and option units from across the CII Insurance qualifications framework, providing a total of 120 credits on completion.
-There is no prescribed order in which units must be taken, but it is strongly recommended that you sit the required core unit(s) first as these provide foundation knowledge upon which the others build.
+There is no prescribed order in which units must be taken, but it is strongly recommended that you sit the required compulsory unit(s) first as these provide foundation knowledge upon which the others build.

 We would also recommend that all Diploma entrants also sit unit (IF1) Insurance, legal and regulatory as this covers the workings of the market, including the legal and regulatory framework and the essentials of insurance practice.
 Please note - units P61, P62, P63, P64 have been withdrawn for new enrolments.
 Qualifications and credits achieved via P61-P64 will be valid post unit withdrawal.